 Agronomist Mike Petersen has led a 2-year research study comparing the causes and remedies for compaction, in strip-till, no-till and conventional tillage systems across 3 states, in 8 different soil types from loamy sand to silty clay.
 Soil compaction is a hidden feature that can limit not only yield but water intake, movement deep into the profile and nutrient uptake.

 “We’ve uncovered some interesting information looking at both horizontal and vertical compaction,” he says.
 “When we go into a row cropped field, we’re looking at the guess row, where the plant is growing and in the traffic row, every 2 inches down from the surface to a depth of 14 inches to provide a detailed profile of soil resistance.”

-During a general session at the 2020 National Strip-Tillage Conference, Aug.
-6-7 in Omaha, Neb., Petersen will present results of the ongoing compaction research to include advice on how to solve current compaction problems and preventative measures to minimize the risk in the future.
+During a virtual general session at the 2020 National Strip-Tillage Conference, Aug.
+6-8, Petersen will present results of the ongoing compaction research to include advice on how to solve current compaction problems and preventative measures to minimize the risk in the future.

-The 7th annual National Strip-Tillage Conference will be held at the Embassy Suites by Hilton Omaha LaVista Hotel & Conference Center and feature 2 days of strip-till education through an array of thought-provoking general sessions, strategy-packed strip-till classrooms and highly collaborative strip-till roundtable discussions.
+The 7th annual National Strip-Tillage Conference will be held virtually and feature 3 days of strip-till education through an array of thought-provoking general sessions, strategy-packed strip-till classrooms and highly collaborative strip-till roundtable discussions.